ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 You might have heard about Markdown—it’s an easy way to create formatted documents in a plain text editor.

-Markdown syntax is so intuitive you can write a nicely formatted text without even thinking.
+Markdown syntax is so intuitive you can write nicely formatted text without even thinking.

 Unlike HTML or XML, Markdown is insanely easy to read.
 For instance, a heading is just a line of text with one or more hash signs before it: